anandDev77/tf-mediumArticle/docs/index.md

 Stock Trader is a cloud-native sample made of multiple containerized microservices designed to run on Kubernetes.
 It was created at IBM and is now primarily maintained by Kyndryl.

+A nice part is that Stock Trader is not tied to one vendor.
+It has been run across major Kubernetes platforms and hyperscalers.
+This post focuses on Azure, because the setup repo has a solid AKS-based quick start.

-If you want an “off-the-shelf but realistic” playground for cloud-native patterns like service-to-service calls, state, optional integrations, and real deployment concerns, Stock Trader is a great choice.
+If you want an "off-the-shelf but realistic" playground for cloud-native patterns like service-to-service calls, state, optional integrations, and real deployment concerns, Stock Trader is a great choice.

 ## Why this repo exists: operators deploy apps, not platforms